Khang-NT/sdk-doc/docs/01_LoginKit/00_Getting_Started/Android.md

 And the same thing with all API has callback function.
 ## Handling errors
 React with specific `Exception` case is one of the most important parts in programming.
-`LoginKit` make it simply to handle, if the error encountered is:
+`UserKitIdentity` make it simply to handle, if the error encountered is:
   * `IdentityException`: somethings wrong with your request.
   You can print it into `Logcat` to get more detail.
 A convenient that you can know exactly what sort of error occurred, using `IdentityException.getIdentityError`.